 Because of the deep cells, this battery can withstand repeated charging without degradation.

-Finally, the brand has been around longer than most of us and continues to supply high-quality batteries while keeping their promises.
+Finally, the brand has been around longer than most of us and continues to supply high-quality batteries while keeping its promises.
 You can’t go wrong by looking into this brand.

 UPG UB12350 Battery No. 2